em-em-D/Resturant/README.md

 # Resturant
-Technologies
+# Technologies
-WEBPACK
+WEBPACK,
-JavaScript
+JavaScript,
-HTML
+HTML,
-CSS
+CSS,

 # Functionalities
 Can be found on: ( Restaurant Project )